Azure Power Global Limited (AZRE): Does this stock hold the most enticing factor today?

-At the end of the latest market close, Azure Power Global Limited (AZRE) was valued at $6.34.
-In that particular session, Stock kicked-off at the price of $6.37 while reaching the peak value of $6.6242 and lowest value recorded on the day was $6.10.
-The stock current value is $6.51.Recently in News on September 21, 2022, Azure Power Announces Appointment of Shweta Srivastava as Chief Human Resource Officer.
+At the end of the latest market close, Azure Power Global Limited (AZRE) was valued at $5.75.
+In that particular session, Stock kicked-off at the price of $5.65 while reaching the peak value of $5.98 and lowest value recorded on the day was $5.51.
+The stock current value is $5.65.Recently in News on September 21, 2022, Azure Power Announces Appointment of Shweta Srivastava as Chief Human Resource Officer.
 Azure Power (NYSE: AZRE) (“Azure” or “the Company”), a leading sustainable energy solutions provider and renewable power producer in India, announced Ms. Shweta Srivastava as its Chief Human Resource Officer (CHRO).
 You can read further details here

 Azure Power Global Limited had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $21.53 on 03/18/22, with the lowest value was $3.26 for the same time period, recorded on 09/01/22.